OriHoch/docker-machine-server/README.md

 Create a cloud account for one of the [supported drivers](https://docs.docker.com/machine/drivers/) or [3rd party drivers](https://github.com/docker/docker.github.io/blob/master/machine/AVAILABLE_DRIVER_PLUGINS.md).

-Follow the relevant driver documentation to create a machine with Ubuntu (known to work with 16.04 and 18.04).
+Follow the relevant driver documentation to create a machine with Ubuntu 18.04

 Make sure you are connected to the relevant machine